 Single item insurance

-Pay less by only insuring important items like your phone and laptop with single item insurance.
+Single item insurance lets you pay less by only insuring important stuff like your phone and laptop.

 What is single item insurance?